“Bitcoin? I don’t know, it just doesn’t seem safe.”

 The best cryptography and technological security features are less useful if they are able to be easily tampered with.
 That’s why top bitcoin vault services locate their bitcoin vault servers in highly secure, guarded facilities.
 For example, just one of Xapo’s multiple server vaults is located within a guarded, decommissioned Swiss military bunker, behind a nuclear blast door, encased in a reinforced concrete server suite, inside a radio wave blocking Faraday cage.

-Finally, the most secure vaults maintain multiple server locations, across multiple countries and even continents, to ensure that the regulatory actions of a single government or regulatory authority are never able to threaten the safety of your bitcoins.
+Finally, the most secure vaults maintain multiple server locations, across multiple countries and even continents, to ensure that the regulatory actions of a single government are never able to threaten the safety of your bitcoins.

 A safe currency and secure store of value